88lex/sasync/README.md

 7. **`exclude.txt`** contains file patterns to exclude from sasync.
 At the moment these are files that sometimes hang rclone service side copying, so we skip them.
 Typically it is only a handful of files.
 Until this gets fixed you will need to do an occasional 'sweep' sync/copy using the --disable move,copy flag which copies without hanging.
+8. **`readsets`** is a standalone utility that will show you your cleaned up set file and display how sasync reads it.
+This can sometimes be helpful when doing bug checking of your set files.
+9. **`install_sasync`** will automate some installation tasks for you.
+It is intended for use during initial install, but can be used with subsequent installs.
+10. The **`sasets`** folder has one sample set in it.
+This is the location that sasync looks in by default, so a good idea to put your custom sets here.
+You may consider creating your own private repo called `sasets` in github/lab/bucket that contains your personal set files.
+Then it is quite easy to add your set files to a new machine while installing sasync.

 The set.* files specify which sync pairs you would like to run along with rclone flags for that sync pair.
 The format would be as follows: